lstodd/airline-tweet-sentiment/README.md

 ## Model

-We create a multi class model.
+We create a multi binary model using XGBoost.

 ## Requirements:
 * pandas